Baseball's best: long nights, strikeouts & pitching changes

-BOSTON (AP) - Games have averaged 3 hours, 35½ minutes, up six minutes from the 2017 postseason and more than a half-hour over the regular season.
+BOSTON (AP) - Games averaged 3 hours, 35½ minutes during the playoffs, up 6 minutes from the 2017 postseason and more than a half-hour longer than this year's regular season.

 Strikeouts have topped hits in seven of eight postseason matchups.
 Starting pitchers usually don't finish the fifth inning and use of relievers is up markedly in an era when "bullpenning" has become a verb.